Email marketing is a carefully mapped out and timed endeavor, at least for those who use it to achieve marketing goals in the most optimal way.

 When browsing for email marketing services, you might have come across Constant Contact.

-This service comes with email marketing templates, contact management tools, features for tracking and reporting, as well as a marketing calendar you can use for your email marketing strategy.
+This service comes with email marketing templates, contact management software, features for tracking and reporting, as well as a marketing calendar you can use for your email marketing strategy.

 With the calendar, you can create a monthly campaign view that will enable you to see which and how many emails you’re sending and when.